gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 }
 ```

 This is a really rough example of how it can be done.
-It does not check what ProbePoint the listeners are attaching to, so if our ProbeListener listens to multiple ProbePoints, we will need to check the registered string variables for detaching the correct ProbeListeners.
+It does not check what ProbePoint the listeners are attached to, so if our ProbeListener listens to multiple ProbePoints, we will need to check the registered string variables to detach the correct ProbeListeners.
-For our simple case here, this rough method will serve the purpose.
+For our simple case here, this rough method will serve our purpose.
-For more detailed information about how the dynamic detachment can be done, please refer to [src/sim/probe/probe.hh](https://github.com/gem5/gem5/blob/stable/src/sim/probe/probe.hh)
+For more detailed information about how dynamic detachment can be done, please refer to [src/sim/probe/probe.hh](https://github.com/gem5/gem5/blob/stable/src/sim/probe/probe.hh).

 ---